Cholangiocarcinoma

 The prognosis for cholangiocarcinoma isn’t very positive.
 It is generally considered to be an incurable cancer.
 Studies report an average survival time after treatment of just six months.[11]

-Other sources report disappointing five-year survival rates.
-This is a measure of the percentage of people alive five years after a diagnosis or beginning treatment.
+Other sources report disappointing five-year survival rates, which measure the percentage of people alive five years after a diagnosis or beginning treatment.

 For cholangiocarcinoma overall, the five-year survival rate is just 9%.
 For localized cancer, it is higher, but still only 24%.[12]